spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

   - /docs/scos/dev/glue-api-guides/202304.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.html
 ---

-This document describes how to configure the Data Exchange API endpoints by executing SQL queries.
+This document describes how to create and configure the Data Exchange API endpoints.

-## Configuration of Data Exchange API endpoints
+The Data Exchange API lets you create endpoints to interact with any database tables.
+In this example, we are creating the `/dynamic-data/country` endpoint to interact with the `spy_country` table.
+When following the steps, adjust the data per your requirements.

-To create an endpoint for interacting with entities in the database, you need to add a corresponding row to the `spy_dynamic_entity_configuration` table.
+## Create and configure a Data Exchange API endpoint

-The `spy_dynamic_entity_configuration` table contains the configuration of dynamic entity endpoints and has the following columns:
+To register an endpoint for interacting with entities in the database, you need to add a corresponding row to the `spy_dynamic_entity_configuration` table.
+The table contains the configuration of dynamic entity endpoints and has the following columns:

 | COLUMN | SPECIFICATION |
 | --- | --- |